coyove/goflyway/readme.md

 [中文](https://github.com/coyove/goflyway/wiki/%E4%BD%BF%E7%94%A8%E6%95%99%E7%A8%8B)

 ## Build & Run
-Download the binary from [releases](https://github.com/coyove/goflyway/releases), on your VPS, launch the server by:
+Download the binary from [releases](https://github.com/coyove/goflyway/releases), on your sevrer, launch goflyway:
 ```
 ./goflyway -k=KEY
 ```
-where `KEY` is the password, then at local run the client to connect:
+where `KEY` is the password, then at your local run the client to connect:
 ```
-./goflyway -up=VPS_IP:8100 -k=KEY
+./goflyway -up=SERVER_IP:8100 -k=KEY
 ```
 Set your Internet proxy to 127.0.0.1:8100 (HTTP or SOCKS5 protocol) and enjoy.